 iii) discussing his sexual preferences with his patient;

 iv) exposing himself to his patient;

 vi) conducting lengthy telephone conversations with his patient;

 vii) sending numerous text messages to his patient that included discussions of his interest in having a sexual relationship with a patient.

-In the August 2008 issue of that newsletter (PDF), called The Messenger, Dr Muriel Solomon wrote in to complain:
+In the (PDF), called The Messenger, Dr Muriel Solomon wrote in to complain:

 "[W]ho among us can fling the first stone?
 Sure, our colleagues made mistakes and are paying the price but this could have happened to any one of us.
 I think to myself “there, but for the grace of God, go I.”Dr Karen Mazurek, the College's associate registrar of complaints, responded, "Medicine is a self-regulating profession, a privilege granted by the public.
 With this privilege comes certain responsibilities, including the need to be accountable to both the public and the profession."
 And that's not all.
 Dr Mazurek added that when the Alberta College is moved under the jurisdiction of the Health Professions Act -- a change which still has not come about yet -- all complaints will have to be made public by law, as opposed to only disclosing most of the guilty findings, as is the case in Alberta right now.